jeremy-rifkin/libassert/README.md

 - Smart parenthesization: Re-constructed expressions from `assert_...` have parentheses automatically inserted if it would help readability or be otherwise important for precedence.
 - Rough syntax highlighting because why not!
+- Signed-unsigned comparison is always done safely by the assertion processor.

 Demo: (note that the call to `abort();` on assertion failure is commented out for this demo)
 ```cpp